Best Oil Lamps For Indoor Use – Safety, Quality, Recommendations

 An oil lamp (many people actually mean a “hurricane lamp” or “oil lantern”) is a unique low tech emergency preparedness asset for off-grid or a power outage event.
 Here’s my advice for choosing the best oil lamps for emergency preparedness and indoor use.

 Technically, a hurricane lamp has a protective “chimney” (glass) which protects the flame from wind.
 Most people actually mean hurricane lamp when they’re talking about oil lamps.
 I’m just pointing that out, because there are many different styles of oil lamps from very old historical use, to modern.

 Oil lamps will do two things for you.
 Most important, they obviously provide light.
 Also, maybe surprising, they will give off some heat (a side benefit during cool weather?).

 An oil lamp is a practical source of emergency lighting.
 It will burn brighter than an ordinary candle and it will burn longer than the typical candle.
 Oil lamps are inexpensive and a cost-effective ambient light source for indoor use compared to candles.

 Here is more information, tips and my recommendations for the best oil lamps.
 And an estimated oil lamp fuel cost-per-hour (I did the math, just for fun).
 For prepping and preparedness I would not be without one.
 Actually I have several!

 How Bright are Oil Lamps

 An oil lamp will burn brighter than a candle.
 Its brightness varies from lamp to lamp (due to design and wick size).
-Oil lamps will produce several (and more!) candlepower (or lumens) of light than a candle.
+Oil lamps will produce better lighting for indoors with several (and more!) candlepower (or lumens) of light than a candle.

 Oil Lantern Candlepower – Lumens

 It’s an old standard of relative brightness.
 Candlepower.
 Although mostly an obsolete measurement these days (today we use “lumens”), it was once used to express levels of light intensity in terms of the light emitted by a candle of specific size and constituents.
 Given that we’re talking about oil lamps, it seems appropriate.

 I found a chart that lists candlepower and lumens (relative brightness) for kerosene lamps based on wick size (width).
 Here are a few examples of their brightness.